Yelinz/switchingsoftware/content/page/about/index.en.md

 In September 2019, the author took down all social media channels and the website itself.
 There hasn't been any statement by them ever since.
 No matter the reasons, [we want to thank them a lot][thanks] for what they have archieved with this project - and wish them well.

 To keep the project alive, the site was restored from different sources - resulting in [a bunch of HTML pages][swiso-archive].
 Since then, a loose team of enthusiasts has started a fork based on the original articles.
-We want to make the site maintainable and improve it.
+We want to maintain and improve the project.
 Progress on this endeavor can be seen in [our repository][swiso-repo].

 #### What about the Copyright?

-The text of this site and of 'switching.social' are available under a [Creative Commons Attribution Sharealike 4.0 Licence][cc].
+The content of this site and of 'switching.social' is available under a [Creative Commons Attribution Sharealike 4.0 Licence][cc].

 If you use it, please remember to give proper credit to this site, [switching.software]({{< ref "/" >}}), and to the [license][cc].
 We, in turn, will always give credit to the original site ['switching.social'][switching.social].